 We want to generalize this theorem to the ``almost world''.
 So we pick a ring $R$ and a fixed ideal $\m\subset R$ such that $\m^2=\m$ and $\widetilde{\m}=\m\otimes_R \m $ is $R$-flat.
 In this section, we always consider almost mathematics with respect to this ideal.

-\begin{thm}[Almost Proper Mapping Theorem] Let $Y$ be a universally coherent quasi-compact $R$-scheme, and let $f:X \to Y$ be a proper, finitely presented morphism.
+\begin{thm}[Almost Proper Mapping Theorem] Let $Y$ be a universally coherent quasi-compact $R$-scheme, and let $f\colon X \to Y$ be a proper, finitely presented morphism.
 Then \begin{itemize}\itemsep0.5em \item The functor $\mathbf{R}f_*$ sends $\mathbf{D}^*_{qc, acoh}(X)$ to $\mathbf{D}^*_{qc, acoh}(Y)$ for any $*\in \{\text{`` ''}, +, -, b\}$. \item The functor $\mathbf{R}f_*$ sends $\mathbf{D}^*_{acoh}(X)^a$ to $\mathbf{D}^*_{acoh}(Y)^a$ for any $*\in \{\text{`` ''}, +, -, b\}$. \item The functor $\mathbf{R}f_*$ sends $\mathbf{D}^+_{acoh}(X)$ to $\mathbf{D}^+_{acoh}(Y)$. \item If $Y$ has finite Krull dimension, then $\mathbf{R}f_*$ sends $\mathbf{D}^*_{acoh}(X)$ to $\mathbf{D}^*_{acoh}(Y)$ for any $*\in \{\text{`` ''}, +, -, b\}$. \end{itemize} \end{thm}

-\begin{lemma} Let $Y$ be a quasi-compact scheme of finite Krull dimension, and let $f:X \to Y$ be a finite type, quasi-separated morphism.
-Then $X$ has finite Krull dimension, and $f_*$ is of finite cohomological dimension on $\mathbf{Mod}_X$. \end{lemma} \begin{proof}
+\begin{lemma} Let $Y$ be a quasi-compact scheme of finite Krull dimension, and let $f\colon X \to Y$ be a finite type, quasi-separated morphism.
+Then $X$ has finite Krull dimension, and $f_*$ has finite cohomological dimension on $\mathbf{Mod}_X$. \end{lemma} \begin{proof}

 First of all, we show that $X$ has finite Krull dimension.
 Indeed, the morphism $f\colon X \to Y$ is quasi-compact, therefore $X$ is quasi-compact.
-Then it suffices to show that locally $X$ has finite Krull dimension.
-So we can assume that $X=\Spec B$, $Y=\Spec A$, and the map is given by a finite type morphism $A\to B$.
-In that situation we have $\dim Y =\dim A$ and $\dim X = \dim B$.
+So it suffices to show that locally $X$ has finite Krull dimension.
+Thus, we can assume that $X=\Spec B$ and $Y=\Spec A$ are affine, and the map is given by a finite type morphism $A\to B$.
+In this case, we have $\dim Y =\dim A$ and $\dim X = \dim B$.
 Thus, it is enough to show that the Krull dimension of a finite type $A$-algebra is finite.
 This readily reduces the question to the case of a polynomial algebra $\dim A[X_1, \dots, X_n]$.
 Now \cite[Chapter 11, Exercise 6]{AM} implies that $\dim A[X_1, \dots, X_n] \leq \dim A +2n$.